Numerical Calculation of Periods on Schoen's Class of Calabi-Yau Threefolds

 defined by integration of $\omega$ over $3$-cycles.
 Such values are interesting from the point of view of arithmetic (if $X$ is defined over $\mathbf Q$, they can be related to periods of certain modular forms;~for examples, see \cite{BKSZ}, \cite{Chm21}, \cite{CvS19}, \cite{Hof13}), however they are usually difficult to compute explicitly.
 In particular, naive numerical calculations fail to converge quickly.
 For some cases~in which it has been done, see \cite{LPV24} (especially \textsection1.2 there), \cite{Srt19} and \cite{RS20}.

-In his paper \cite{Sch88}, C. Schoen constructed a ``large, yet quite tractable'' class of Calabi-Yau threefolds.
-The goal of this paper is to describe a numerical method for computing the group of periods on a given threefold in Schoen's class.
-For singular models of these threefolds, such a procedure has independently and simultaneously been outlined in \cite{PP25}.
-The advantage of our method is that it allows for treatment of both singular models and their ``small resolutions'' (the ultimate result of Schoen's construction; see below), as well as similarly-constructed threefolds which are not Calabi-Yau, and we provide many explicit examples.
-Our algorithm splits~into~two steps, which we now explain along with the structure of the paper:
+In his paper \cite{Sch88}, C.\ Schoen constructed a ``large, yet quite tractable'' class of Calabi--Yau threefolds.
+The goal of this paper is to describe a numerical method for computing the group of periods on a given threefold in Schoen's class and to give many explicit examples.
+For singular models of these threefolds, such a procedure has independently and simultaneously~been~outlined in \cite{PP25}.
+The main advantage of our method is that, in addition to the singular models,~it allows for treatment of their ``small resolutions'' (the ultimate result of Schoen's construction; see below), as well as similarly-constructed non-Calabi--Yau threefolds.
+Another advantage is our explicit construction of $3$-cycles which paints a clear geometric picture.
+The algorithm~splits into two steps, which we now explain along with the structure of the paper: